lucasbsilva/kajado/README.md

 # Kajado CSS v3.0
-Every project is unique and the **Kajado** you have total freedom to customize the components, not getting stuck with ready designs.
+Every project is unique and **Kajado** provides total freedom to customize its components, not letting you get stuck with ready designs.

 ### Starting